rezvanf/aws-net-guides/SampleApplications/2023/hotel-recommender/README.md

 ## Console app

-To run the console app please ensure ensure you first run the CDK project as provided in the instructions above
+To run the console app please ensure ensure you first run the CDK project as provided in the instructions above.

 ### Initial Run